Author: Susan Dennard

 Prince Merik of another kingdom is roped into saving Safi as well.
 And a huge chase ensues.
 There’s some chemistry between Merik and Safi.
 And Iseult.. is injured.

-Honestly, the only thing I liked in the book was Merik and Safi’s chemistry but Merik kept doing the “I can’t because of who she is and who I am” nonsense that I usually only read in girls.
-I got quite annoyed.
+Honestly, the only thing I liked in the book was Merik and Safi’s chemistry but Merik kept doing the “I can’t because of who she is and who I am” nonsense that I usually only read with girls.
+I was just as annoying.

 *Is this why I’m not a royal?
 Because I make bad decisions?